 2021 Washington Days will be held on March 3-5, 2021

-This year, NHF Idaho was excited to send 5 members from Idaho to Washington to have the opportunity to speak with our Representatives.
-We were pleased to have the opportunity to send our first of many teens to Washington to have the experience of what it is like to share their story and take a stand on what it is like to live with a bleeding disorder.
+This year, NHF Idaho was excited to send 7 members from Idaho to Washington to have the opportunity to speak with our Representatives.
+We were pleased to have the opportunity to send our first Family to Washington to have the experience of what it is like to share their story and take a stand on what it is like to live with a bleeding disorder.

-Here is what Amanda Walker had to say of going to Washington
+Here is what The Shaw Family had to say about going to Washington